asyinka/asyinka/README.md

 - 👋 Hi, I’m @asyinka
 - 👀 I’m interested in coding and doing research.
-- $$ A cryptocurrency and De-Fi enthusiast.
-Let's #buidl
+- $$ A cryptocurrency and De-Fi enthusiast. #buidl
 - 🌱 I’m currently learning JavaScript
 - 💞️ I’m looking to collaborate on web design projects
 - 📫 How to reach me?
 See profile